jinlibao/toolkits/README.md

 # Toolkits

-This repository contains toolkits written in MATLAB, Python, R, and C in the past few years.
+Many small toolkits written in MATLAB, Python, R, and C in the past few years.

 ## MATLAB